TECHNOLOGY

 After signing up, how long will it be until installation?

 This depends on a number of factors.
 Foremost: do the Kingdom Fiber networks pass your location?
 If you desire a buried access, is there a useable conduit available?
+Does the path from our splice enclosures to your location pass through neighbor’s land, for which you need a legal easement?
 We rely on the availability of contractors to do part of the work.
 Some of the work is weather-dependent.
 The priority factors mentioned in the previous answer come into play.
 Our goal, with no obstacles present, is to schedule installations within ten business days.

 What are the actual steps of the installation?

 There are two stages—the outside and the inside.
 In the case of buried outside cables, there’s an extra stage of confirming or installing useable conduit.
 The outside stage involves a line crew with a bucket truck.
 They splice “drop” cable into an enclosure on an aerial cable or in a buried vault.
 That cable gets spliced at your location into a terminal box on the outside of the building.
-The inside installation involves bringing a much smaller cable from the terminal box through a wall to the optical network unit (ONU).
+The inside installation involves bringing a much smaller cable from the terminal box through a wall to the optical network unit (ONU) or optical network terminal (ONT).
 These two stages are typically done on different days.
 You need not be present for the outside work.
+We do the inside work by mutually agreeable appointment.

 BUSINESS STATUS